opencve/opencve/v2/scheduler/INSTALL.md

 airflow users create --username admin --firstname Amber --lastname Security --role Admin --email admin@local
 ```

-You have to create 2 variables used by the DAGs.
-The commands had been given during the web installation:
+You have to create 2 variables used by the DAGs to know the repositories path:

 ```
-airflow variables set mitre_last_commit xxxx airflow variables set nvd_last_commit xxxx
+airflow variables set mitre_repo_path /Users/ncrocfer/Dev/cvelistV5
+airflow variables set nvd_repo_path /Users/ncrocfer/Dev/nvd
 ```

 The connection to the OpenCVE database has to be created in the `opencve_postgres` conn_id: